Do you feel stressed that your marriage is not working? Do you wonder why is marriage so hard? And what makes marriage hard?

 Intolerance is a common facet of most modern marriages today.
 Minor faults are escalated and made into a huge deal.

 Tolerance is what makes a marriage happy.
-Your ability to appreciate, respect, and accept your spouses’ indiscretions is what strengthens the affection between you and your spouse.
+Your ability to appreciate, respect, and accept your spouses’ faults is what strengthens the affection between you and your spouse.

 It is important to be open to the idea of making adjustments if you want your marriage to work – and this should be done by both partners.